HOLOVERSE PRESENTS

 At the time, high speed light emitters were extremely costly serious hindering the development of large prototype systems for the study of the human visual system response.

-Ketchpel Patent Ketchpel's 1960 Cathode Ray Tube Imager represents a major step in the integration of television technology and volumetric imaging.
+Ketchpel's 1960 Cathode Ray Tube Imager represents a major step in the integration of television technology and volumetric imaging.
 Although the electron beam steering technology was at its infancy he clearly anticipated systems which would embody complex, computer-controlled single and multiple guns within an evacuated enclosure.
+Ketchpel Patent

 Moving to Solid State Systems

-The Swainson Laser Imager in the mid 1970's represents a conceptual breakthrough in volumetric systems.
+Swainson Patent The Swainson Laser Imager in the mid 1970's represents a conceptual breakthrough in volumetric systems.
 For the first time, the concept of a volume comprised of a homogeneous media and illuminated by intersecting beams was proposed.
 Swainson enumerated a broad spectrum of excitable composites.
-Swainson Patent

-In 1990, Eastman Kodak researcher, E.L.
+n 1990, Eastman Kodak researcher, E.L.
 Morton, devised a method for eliminating the defocusing effect of the change in optical path length in the helical screen volumetric imagers.

 Digital Volumetric Systems